Vindevius/KelariosNotes/content/D&D Kelarios/Sessions/Notes for Next Session.md

 	- Weight: 7lb.
 	- Properties: Ammunition (Firearms), Range, Reload, Two-Handed
 	- When you roll a 20 on your attack roll with this magic weapon, the target takes an extra 7 damage of the weapon’s type.
+Leysa's questions to Verithinus.
+DC 15 for Verithinus to talk, DC 18 for him to appear.
+- What will your daughter be like and what will she be destined for?
+	- Why would I spoil that?
+Your daughters will be a joy in your life, but as with all children, they will bring you some sorrow along the way.
+- Who is going to replace the three vile ones?
+	- Why would I spoil that surprise?
+OR (Nat 20) The Raven Queen, daughter of Exsoria and Vecmetus will replace Morthadius.
+- Anything to help moving forward?
+	- Be careful.
+Especially since you carry something so precious.
+Be watchful.
+- How can I be a better ruler for my people?
+	- Be just, but loving.
+Never be cruel, but be firm.
+It is a challenge that you will learn as you go.
+- Why do you not get involved?
+DC 20
+	- Long ago, I put limits to my powers so I could not take away the agency and free will of anyone.
+I was once a man.
+I stumbled upon a source of endless power and created a world far away from here where people could be free to make their dreams a reality.
+One evil man took a portion of that power, and became a tyrant over those people for a millennia.
+I lost the love of my life in the aftermath.
+This was before I took on the full power that I have now.
+	- One day, a mere boy came into that world and brought hope with him.
+Once that tyrant was overthrown, I took the power of that well into myself, and with it I created my children.
+After that, I put limits to my power as to not become like that tyrant before.
+I cannot interfere because I have taken that ability away.
+- What are your plans after everything goes down?
+DC 18
+	- The gods will leave the material plane.
+I will place a barrier so none of them can directly interact with Kelarios.
+We will watch from afar.
+No longer will you have to worry about rogue deities.
+- Why did you choose to reveal yourself to Diana first, when she didn’t believe in you?
+	- That is precisely why I did.
+You are already faithful and believing.
+Diana tends to have to see things first.
+Each child is unique and requires a different approach.
+You did not need to see me to follow me.
+Diana did.
+- How can I be the best mother to my daughter?
+	- I believe you are too concerned about your own capabilities.
+The advice I will give you is to listen to your children.
+- Is Helios in Hell?
+	- Helios is locked away.
+A prisoner in Carceri.
+So, yes.
+He is in Hell.
+- Why did Leysa's parents love Helios more than her?
+	- Sweet child, where did you get that idea?
+Your parents were imperfect, but they loved you immensely.
+In their old age, Helios manipulated them in his desire for the throne and power.
+That was his undoing.
+- Was it hard to banish the vile ones because you still love them?
+	- Yes.
+Even now, sending you to rip their souls apart with those soul spikes, breaks my heart.
+Although it is necessary, does not make it easy.
+- If I could go back, is there anything I could’ve changed?
+	- Of course there is, but you do not have that luxury.
+Nor do I.
+- Are my loved ones at peace?
+	- Yes.
+Your parents are at peace in Elysium.
+- Is there anything I need to stop doing?
+	- Stop doubting yourself.
+There are good things to come in the future.
+- How do I help Diana?
+	- Watch her.
+Keep those she loves safe to the best of your ability.

+When a Vile One dies.
+	His eyes look to the distance.
+With his final breath you hear him say "Father."
+He falls to the ground as a shadowy mist rises from him.
+His scales turn to dust, drifting into the air, leaving behind his skeleton.
+The three soul spikes blink out of existence, as though someone is plucking them from his body.
+The shadowy mist around him, drifts over the portal as a feminine figure cloaked in dark steps from the Shadowfell.
+Raven hair drifts around her face, which is covered in an ivory-white porcelain mask.
+She is draped in a robe of raven feathers.
+The shadowy mist creates a momentary vortex around her and then condenses into her.

+- Saint Tahiti's, "It's a magical place" nursing home.
+- Tirian Adrian Ravensilence (Oath of Devotion Paladin) and his bloodhound Brutus confront Diana in the morning.
+He is her uncle and Orion's son.
+- Thingamabobs - store run by Varian Darwin Ravensilence & his artificer husband.
+They have adopted tiefling twins (Jessica & Jermey).